Xian Lim: Early life

-Career
+Acting career

 Lim was cast in a few minor roles before landing a supporting role in Katorse in 2009.

 In 2010, he was part of the cast in the drama Rubi as Luis Navarro.
 Then, he guest starred in 100 Days to Heaven as Jojo Villanueva.
 He was a guest judge on Showtime and had one-episode appearances for Midnight DJ, Maalaala Mo Kaya, Wansapanataym and Your Song Presents: Andi.
 In 2011, after a special participation in Minsan Lang Kita Iibigin portraying the young Joaquin del Tierro, he landed his first major lead role in My Binondo Girl top-billed by Kim Chiu.
 The romantic-comedy television drama was a nationwide success, garnering an average household TV rating of 28.2% provided by Kantar Media/TNS.

 In early 2012, Lim signed a three-picture contract with Star Cinema and appeared in the film, My Cactus Heart.
 In the same year, he starred in a youth-oriented movie with Enchong Dee, Enrique Gil and Kean Cipriano, entitled The Reunion.
 He was also back in primetime through the teleserye drama Ina, Kapatid, Anak with Kim Chiu, Maja Salvador and Enchong Dee.
 He also released his debut studio album So It's You under Star Records which reached a Gold Record status.

 In 2013, his film Bakit Hindi Ka Crush Ng Crush Mo? with his onscreen and offscreen partner Kim Chiu earned Php 10.5 million in the first day of film showing alone, consequentially surpassing the P100 million mark at the box office for the year 2013 in three weeks time.
 From the outstanding box office sales, the pair obtained the nickname as the newest blockbuster royalties of their generation.

 In 2014, his second movie with Kim Chiu entitled Bride for Rent earned a whopping Php 21.2M on its first day and Php 100M in just 4 days.
 The movie eventually grossed Php 326,958,423 during its whole run in theaters which validated the KimXi tandem's box office draw.

 From 2015 to 2017, he has starred in a succession of roles, starting with his voice over for the Filipino release of Paddington, as well as leading and supporting film credits in All You Need Is Pag-ibig (2015), Everything About Her (2016) and Sin Island (2018).

-After Lim signed a contract with Viva Artists Agency months after his contract with Star Magic expired in mid-2017, he confirmed his directorial debut in his film Tabon, which premiered at the Cinemalaya 2019.
-He transferred to GMA Network after seen in Maynila episodes in 2010.
+After Lim signed a contract with Viva Artists Agency months after his contract with Star Magic expired in mid-2017.
+He signed an exclusive contract with GMA Network in 2021.

-As of 2022, Kapuso actor Xian Lim made his directorial debut in GMA Network's movie Wish Ko Lang.
-Xian shared the exciting news with his followers on Instagram on Tuesday, August 23, 2022, as he shared some of the behind-the-scenes snaps from a shoot.
-His recent career is now managed by Viva Artist Agency (talent agency) since 2017 and has a television network contract with GMA (network) since April 2020.